 The month of May is a wonderful time to visit Scotland, with temperatures reaching a comfortable 13-15°C and flowers in full bloom by now.
 It’s nearing the end of spring and the start of summer, so there’ll be good weather without the busy holiday crowds.
-Here are just a few of the things to see and do for the perfect May time Scottish vacation.
+The grand historic Scottish castles are just coming into their element with the gardens and grounds coming alive with color and so a perfect time to visit.
+Here are just a few of the other things to see and do for the perfect May time Scottish vacation.

 VISIT EDINBURGH’S ROYAL BOTANIC GARDEN

 See the city’s biggest floral display at the Royal Botanic Garden.
 On site, you will find six spectacular areas, each dedicated to different plant and flower species from around the world.
 The Arboretum houses more than 730 species of trees, the Rock Garden boasts a great vantage point with views of the Edinburgh skyline, and the Chinese Hillside is one of the largest collections of Chinese plants outside of China.